-Impact Mitigation/Management Objectives Mitigation/Management Actions Monitoring willigation/warragement Actions Methodology Frequency Responsibility Conduct audits of the signed attendance registers.
-Open fires must be prohibited.
+Impact Mitigation/Management Objectives Mitigation/Management Actions Monitoring impact miligation/management Actions Methodology Frequency Responsibility Open fires must be prohibited.
 Appropriate fire safety training should also be provided to staff that are to be on the site for the duration of the operational phase.
 Ensure fire safety requirements are well understood and respected by operational personnel.
 Provide basic fire safety training.
 On-going Holder of the EA / EPC contractor Ensure that adequate fire-fighting equipment is available and easily accessible on site.
 Ensure fire safety requirements are well understood and respected by workers.
-Assurance of functionality of fire extinguishers via inspections and certification by an accredited fire service On-going Bi-annually Holder of the EA / EPC contractor company.
-DECOMMISSIONING PHASE Ensure that the construction mitigation and management measures are adhered to during the decommissioning phase.
+Assurance of functionality of fire extinguishers via inspections and certification by an accredited fire service company.
+On-going Bi-annually Holder of the EA / EPC contractor DECOMMISSIONING PHASE Ensure that the construction Ensure that the construction mitigation and management measures are adhered to during the decommissioning phase.